-Both the American Dental Association (ADA) and the Academy of Sports Dentistry recommend mouth guard use for anyone who engages in sports such as football, softball, racquetball, in-line skating, skateboarding, martial arts, boxing, acrobatics, bandy, cycling, discus equestrian sports, field hockey, ice hockey, handball gymnastics, lacrosse, motocross, rugby, skiing, shotput, skydiving, squash, surfing, trampoline, tennis, wrestling, weightlifting and water polo which all run the risk of mouth injuries.
+Both the American Dental Association (ADA) and the Academy of Sports Dentistry recommend mouth guard use for anyone who engages in sports – football, softball, racquetball, in-line skating, skateboarding, martial arts, boxing, acrobatics, bandy, cycling, discus, equestrian sports, field hockey, ice hockey, handball gymnastics, lacrosse, motocross, rugby, skiing, shotput, skydiving, squash, surfing, trampoline, tennis, wrestling, weightlifting, and water polo – which all run the risk of mouth injuries.

-There several different types of mouth guards, each differing in price and quality.
+There are several different types of mouth guards, each differing in price and quality.
 Stock mouth guards are a preformed, U-shape piece of rubber or vinyl that you hold between your teeth.
-It is inexpensive (and for a very good reason), as the fit is so poor that they are usually not recommended.
-Mouth-formed mouth guards are available at sporting good stores (as are the stock mouth guards), and they are a step up in quality.
+It is inexpensive, but the fit is so poor that they are usually not recommended.
+Mouth-formed mouth guards are available at sporting goods stores, as are the stock mouth guards, and they are a step up in quality.
 There are two types of mouth-formed guards: the boil and bite and the shell-liner.
 Boil and bite mouth guards are made from a reformable polymer material that you mold to your mouth by softening the guards in boiling water and then forming it in your mouth.
 The advantage of this type of guard is that it can be reformed.
 A shell-liner mouth guard is made by using a stock tray and a resilient liner material, which you bite into and wait for the material to harden.
 Unlike the boil and bite, you only have one chance to make it fit.
-The last class of mouth guards, and certainly the best, are the custom-fit mouth guards that are made by your dentist, impressions will be taken of your mouth, so that they can be made to fit precisely and comfortable.
+The last class of mouth guards, and certainly the best, are the custom-fit mouth guards that are made by your dentist.
+Impressions will be taken of your mouth, so that the mouth guard can be made to fit precisely and comfortably.

-Quality mouth guards are relatively inexpensive, and can prevent injury and the need for costly dental restorative treatments.
-Naturally, the better quality the mouth guard, the more supportive it will be and the lower the risk of injury.
-However, the greatest risk of all is to not be wearing a mouth guard.
+Quality mouth guards are relatively inexpensive, and can prevent injury or the need for costly dental restorative treatments.
+The better quality the mouth guard, the more supportive it will be, lowering the risk of injury.
+However, the greatest risk of all is not wearing a mouth guard.

 Whether you are considering general or cosmetic dental work, Dr. Eydelman and her team strive to make your experience positive and enjoyable.
 The first step towards looking and feeling your best is to schedule your initial consultation.
 Please contact ICON Dental today at (415) 248-5300, or email us at firstname.lastname@example.org.